 FISMA is a law that dictates certain cybersecurity standards for U.S. government agencies.
 NIST is a government agency itself, which publishes security standards — including those that organizations should use to achieve FedRAMP or FISMA compliance.

 Is FedRAMP the Same as NIST?

-No. NIST is a government agency that provides guidance for organizations to achieve compliance with FedRAMP.
-Several NIST standards (in the “800 series” of NIST standards) are crucial to achieving FedRAMP compliance, but they are not the same as FedRAMP’s compliance demands; they are elements within FedRAMP’s demands.
+No. NIST is a government agency that provides frameworks and other guidance for organizations to achieve compliance with FedRAMP.
+Several NIST standards (in the 800 series of NIST standards) are crucial to achieving FedRAMP compliance, but they are not the same as FedRAMP’s compliance demands; they are elements within FedRAMP’s demands.

 How ZenGRC Can Help With FISMA and FedRAMP

-Reciprocity has the solution for FISMA and FedRAMP compliance: ZenGRC.
-Schedule a demo and learn more about how Reciprocity can help you implement NIST 800-series security controls.
+Schedule a demo and learn more about how RiskOptics can help you implement NIST 800-series security controls.